-This is the first in a Rooted series from different interested parties — farmers, lobby groups, environmentalists, etc — discussing their reactions to the guide of the draft Murray-Darling Basin plan and the community consultations surrounding it, called Murray Murmurings.
+This is the first in a Rooted series from different interested parties — farmers, lobby groups, environmentalists, etc — discussing their reactions to the guide of the draft Murray-Darling Basin Plan and the community consultations surrounding it, called Murray Murmurings.
 If you’d like to contribute your thoughts, email ajamieson[at]crikey.com.au

-Along with about 600 others, I queued to get into a function room at a Shepparton pub to hear what the Murray-Darling Basin Authority (MDBA) had to say about the 260-page “guide to the plan”.
+Along with around 600 others, I queued to get into a function room at a Shepparton pub to hear what the Murray-Darling Basin Authority (MDBA) had to say about the 260 page “guide to the plan”.
 The mood was tense but social.
 There’s been many public meetings relating to irrigation in recent years.
 The crowd was a decent size, but not fiery like recent protests about the Plug the Pipe or later meetings at Deniliquin and Griffith.

 But it’s not just the scale of the cuts that upset people (though that is certainly shocking), it’s the shock of how they’ve been presented.
 It’s the apparent lack of understanding and concern shown for what it will do to families, business and communities.
 A comment from one of the thousands of people at Griffith this morning sums it up.
 “It’s taken us 100 years to build this district and you give us 16 weeks for consultation, it’s a disgrace.”